Vdogg/Kata.GildedRose/README.md

 ### How to test it

 You can execute the compiled program or use the test class to test each feature.

+### What've learned

+Inheritance is not always the good approach.
+While reading how the Strategy Pattern works i found good example to explain how is it usefull.
+Also, i thank Christophger Okhravi for his videos on Youtube explaining design patterns.
+When i want some more explanations, i almost always fall on his videos.
+And it's very well done.

+TDD is a good think.
+It takes times but i'm telling you : Perhaps tests are boring.
+But it's still nice and rewarding to see a big bunch of tests passing.